backup-manager/backup-manager/README.md

 When contributing please consider the following guidelines:

-- please conform to the code style of the project, it's essentially PSR-2 with a few differences.
-    1. The NOT operator when next to parenthesis should be surrounded by a single space. `if ( ! is_null(...)) {`.
+- Code style is PSR-2
-    2. Interfaces should NOT be suffixed with `Interface`, Traits should NOT be suffixed with `Trait`.
+    - Interfaces should NOT be suffixed with `Interface`, Traits should NOT be suffixed with `Trait`.
 - All methods and classes must contain docblocks.
 - Ensure that you submit tests that have minimal 100% coverage.
+Given the project's simplicity it just makes sense.
 - When planning a pull-request to add new functionality, it may be wise to [submit a proposal](https://github.com/backup-manager/backup-manager/issues/new) to ensure compatibility with the project's goals.

 ### Maintainers

-This package is maintained by [Shawn McCool](http://shawnmc.cool), [Mitchell van Wijngaarden](http://blog.mitchellvanw.io), and you!
+This package is maintained by [Shawn McCool](http://shawnmc.cool) and you!

 ### License

 This package is licensed under the [MIT license](https://github.com/backup-manager/backup-manager/blob/master/LICENSE).
+Go wild.